• Skip to main content

 • Combine all of the filling ingredients and set to one side.

-• Preheat the oven to 200°C fan.
-The dough: on a lightly floured surface, roll the dough out into 75x30cm, dust with more flour if you need to.
-Spread the cinnamon butter on approximately half of the surface.
-Fold the dough in half, then roll again gently to make an approximate rectangle measuring 40x23cm.
+• Preheat the oven to 190°C fan. knock back the dough.
+On a lightly floured surface, roll the dough out into 75 x 20cm, Lift it a few times during rolling to release the tension in the dough.
+Spread the cinnamon butter all over on the surface of the dough with an offset spatular.
+Fold the dough in half, then roll again gently to make an approximate rectangle measuring 40 x 23cm.

-• Cut the dough into roughly 2cm wide strips, I find a pizza wheel good for this job.
+• Cut the dough into roughly 23mm wide strips, I find a pizza cutter great for this job.
 Twist each strip several times, wrap around your 2 fingers then tuck the ends underneath.
 Continue with the rest of the strips.

 • Arrange the buns on a baking sheet lined with parchment paper (if they’re too crowded, use 2 sheets), keeping as much space between them as possible.
-Cover and prove for 30–45 minutes or until approximately doubled in size.
+Cover and prove for 50-60 minutes or until doubled in size.

-• Best eaten on the day of baking however they freeze incredibly well, just warm them in the oven after defrosting.
+• Best eaten on the day of baking however they freeze incredibly well.
+Once defrosted, warm in a medium oven for 6-8 minutes.

 Share this:

-Category: Autumn, Baking, Fika, Nordic, Spring, Summer, WinterTag: baking, fika, nordic flavours, scandinavian, scandinavian flavours, swedish
+Category: Autumn, Baking, Fika, Nordic, Spring, Summer, WinterTag: baking, cardamom, cinnamon, fika, nordic flavours, scandinavian, scandinavian flavours, swedish

 Previous Post:Fermented Green TomatoesFermented Green Tomatoes